object: (1) A set of attributes, each with its associated values. Two attributes of an object have special significance:

 outbound partner: The partner that receives change orders, files, and folders.

-outbound trust: A relationship in which the primary domain trusts another domain to perform operations such as name lookups and authentication.
+outbound trust: A relationship where the primary domain trusts another domain to perform operations such as name lookups and authentication.

-OXID resolution: The process of obtaining the remote procedure call (RPC) binding information that is required to communicate with the object exporter.
+OXID resolution: The process of obtaining the remote procedure call (RPC) binding information required to communicate with the object exporter.